missionfailed/InteractiveGadgets/README.md

 2. Manually install the library

 You can manually extract the folder TIME included in this repository into the "Libraries" folder of your Arduino IDE.
-(Rememver Arduino IDE must be closed to do this)
+(Remember Arduino IDE must be closed to do this)

 **_You're almost good to go._**